PARASMANI-KHUNTE/MyCircle/Paras/MyCircle/docs/features.md

 ## Legend
 - ✅ = Fully implemented
-- ⚠️ = Partially implemented
+- ⚠️ = Partially implemented / Mobile only
 - ❌ = Not available on this platform
 - N/A = Not applicable